saiftynet/SCAD/README.md

 Scales an element by name by specified ratios in X,Y,Z directions.e.g.
 `$scad->cube("bodyTop",[30,20,10],1)->scale("bodyTop",[1,2,0.5])`.
-The first parameter is the name of the element (the element must exist already).The second parameter is an arrayref of three scale factors.
+The first parameter is the name of the element (the element must exist already).
+The second parameter is an arrayref of three scale factors.

+* `resize`  *element modified*

+Resizes an element by name to specified dimensions in X,Y,Z directions.e.g.
+`$scad->cube("bodyTop",[30,20,10],1)->resize("bodyTop",[30,40,5]);`.
+The first parameter is the name of the element (the element must exist already).
+The second parameter is an arrayref of three new dimensions.

 * `rotate`  *element modified*